jamesturk/scrapeghost/docs/tutorial.md

 It isn't perfect, it is quite slow and also adding extra fields to the JSON, but it gets the job done.
 It is trivial to combine the output of `episode_list_scraper` with `episode_scraper` to get the metadata for all of the episodes.

-See the listing at the very end for the full program.
+If you want to see the full code, jump down to the [Putting it all Together](#putting-it-all-together) section.

 ## Next Steps

-This is still very much a proof of concept, but it does work.

-I'm interested in ease of use and developer experience, as well as improving the accuracy.
+If you're planning to use this library, please know it is very much in flux and I can't commit to API stability yet.

+If you are going to try to scrape using GPT, it'd probably be good to read the [OpenAI API](openai.md) page to understand a little more about how the underlying API works.

+I'm still exploring ways to improve accuracy and the developer experience.
 If you want to follow along, [the issues page](https://github.com/jamesturk/scrapeghost/issues) is a good picture of what I'm considering next.

+To see what other features are currently available, check out the [API Reference](api.md).

+You can also explore the [command line interface](cli.md) to see how you can use this library without writing any Python.

 ## Putting it all Together